Note: we will not have any chocolate puppies for a few more years.

 We will always take back any dog of our breeding at any time, no questions asked.

 All puppies are appropriately vaccinated and dewormed, with a health certificate from a Veterinarian.
 Our puppies are microchipped, and have their chips registered for life before going to their new homes.
-Our puppies go home with a free 30 day trial of pet health insurance from Trupanion, and are AKC registered on Limited Registration.
+Our puppies go home with a free 30 day trial of pet health insurance from Trupanion (depending on state law) and are AKC registered on Limited Registration.
 We provide families with extensive information on feeding, training, and socialization, and we will always be available for questions, concerns, and support for the lifetime of every puppy.

 We carefully select the sire and dam of each litter based on conformation, temperament, pedigree, and health.
 Before breeding, our girls have OFA health clearances for hips and elbows, an echocardiogram heart clearance, and their eyes cleared by a canine ophthalmologist at a minimum, in addition to extensive DNA testing.
 We are happy to provide copies of our dogs' clearances to interested families.